 Too many advisors use “junk” words with clients and others that negatively impact their effectiveness.
-If you’re using any of the words or phrases below in your communications with clients, prospects, your team…or anyone…stop saying them.
+If you’re using any of these weak words or phrases below in your communications with clients, prospects, your team…or anyone… you should stop using them right away.

 “Actually, the reason I’m calling is…I’m actually going to be seeing a client right near you…and actually, I was just thinking…”

 “Actually” is a filler word, which makes you appear less confident.
 It can also [actually] come off as condescending when responding to someone about something they heard.
 If you have an opinion that differs from theirs, own it, without the word actually.

 “I just want to say… I was just wondering… It will just take a few minutes…”